xenthm/tp/docs/team/xenthm.md

-# Donovan Neo - Project Portfolio Page
+# Donovan Neo Jia Jie - Project Portfolio Page
 ## Overview of Project
 `MangaTantou` is a desktop Command Line Interface (CLI) application intended for editors of manga publishing companies.
 It aims to provide a one-stop-shop for all their author and manga management needs.